Published by Christina Riley. Last Updated on February 29, 2024.

-Asheboro and its surrounding Randolph County neighbors sit in the heart of North Carolina, making it an easy day trip from Raleigh (also, Durham) in the Triangle, especially Greensboro and the Triad, and also Charlotte.
+Asheboro and its surrounding Randolph County neighbors sit in the heart of North Carolina, making it an easy day trip from Raleigh (also from Durham) in the Triangle, especially from Greensboro and the Triad, and Charlotte.
 It’s also home to some of our state’s most interesting people and bucket list-worthy places to visit.

 Whether you’re visiting any of the 100-plus Seagrove potters or wanting to learn more about North Carolina’s legendary racecar driver, Richard Petty, there are so many things to do in Asheboro and beyond in Randolph County.

 It’s home to the world’s largest zoological park, in case you didn’t know already!